pimotte/nomic/README.md

 comments above the vote contains a word or sentence in either Japanese or Turkish and a translation in English.
 Uniqueness of this word or sentence is encouraged, as is correctness of the translation.
-There are no sanctions for voting when this rule disallows it, regardless of what other rules specify.
+There are no sanctions for voting when this rule disallows, it regardless of what other rules specify, if and only if voting in this way only violates this rule.

 **308** If a PR that outlines a rule-change contains `y` commit hashes containing an English dictionary word of at least four consecutive letters, the proposer will be awarded `y` additional points when the PR is merged into the master